lotsun/lotsun/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lotsun&label=Profile%20views&color=0e75b6&style=flat" alt="lotsun" /> </p>

-- 🔭 I’m a lifetime learner who strives to  do anything by learning and practicing, i would like to share my new-learning topics with you.
+- 🔭 I’m a lifetime learner who strives to  do anything by learning and practicing, i would like to share my new learning topics with you.

-- 🌱 I’m currently learning Angular & React-Js
+- 🌱 I’m currently learning Javascript & React-Js

 - 👯 I’m looking to collaborate on FrontEnd & UI/UX Designs Projects.